 Students are not required to be online at specific times but all deadlines are expected to be met.
 There are no common times that all students need to be online.

 Students may complete the online portion of the course wherever they can obtain a secure and reliable internet connection.

 There are opportunities for a student to work ahead.
 If you want to complete work in advance of the class schedule, communicate with your teacher to develop a plan.

 Instructors will have office hours when they can be reached online or by phone.

 Hardware: Any Windows computer running Microsoft-supported operating systems or Apple computer running MAC OS 10 (or higher) can access our online course content.
-Students need a reliable Internet connection, but high speed is not required.
+Students need a reliable internet connection.

 is a program for students seeking to accelerate their learning or to pursue credit recovery options by taking courses that follow a blended model of online and face-to-face instruction.